 1. Switch up the seating plan — give students a change of scenery and someone new to work with by changing up your seating plan several times during the school year.

-2. Find common groundclass games (opens in a new window), such as “Find Someone Who,” gives students a chance to get to know one another in a fun and informal manner.
+2. Find common ground — class games , such as “Find Someone Who,” gives students a chance to get to know one another in a fun and informal manner.

 3. Partner or small group work — set students up in partners and small groups to complete work.
 Giving students guidelines and expectations of group behavior beforehand can help set students up for a positive experience.